Understanding Permanent Retainer Cost: Key Factors for Parents

 - Avoid Hard and Sticky Foods: Remind your child to steer clear of hard or sticky foods that could damage their dental appliance.
 Chewing on ice, hard candies, or sticky sweets can dislodge or break the retainer, leading to unnecessary stress.

-- Regular Dental Check-ups: Scheduling routine visits with the orthodontist is key.
+- Regular Check-ups: Scheduling routine visits with the orthodontist is key.
 These check-ups help monitor the appliance’s status, ensuring it remains securely bonded to the teeth and addressing any potential issues early on.

 By following these tips and staying proactive, you can help ensure your child’s orthodontic journey is smooth and successful.
 At Silver Lake Orthodontics, we’re committed to supporting you every step of the way.